WHAT ARE WORK ETHICS?

-The dictionary definition of work ethic is a principle that hard work is intrinsically virtuous and worthy of reward.
+The dictionary definition of work ethics is a principle that hard work is intrinsically virtuous and worthy of reward.
 Wikipedia has a slight deviation adding a moral benefit and inherent value that strengthens character and abilities.
-That Wikipedia definition is considered to be closer, but an element relating to success is missing.
-The phrase “and is an inseparable element in attaining enlightenment and self-worth,” should be added.
+That Wikipedia definition is considered closer, but an element relating to success is missing.
+The phrase “and is an inseparable element in attaining enlightenment and self-worth” should be added.
 This makes work ethic a fundamental facet of human achievement and happiness.

-It is that important, and yet, it is not really taught in academia.
-There are no significant seminars on how to acquire, achieve, or foster work ethic.
-The only places where it is addressed in any significant degree is in the home and in the work-place.
+It is that important, yet it is not taught in academia.
+There are no significant seminars on acquiring, achieving, or fostering a work ethic.
+The only places where it is addressed significantly are in the home and the workplace.
 Some religions touch on it.
 Some economic methodologies reward it, such as capitalism, where the harder one works usually yields greater wealth.
-Some methodologies reduce work ethic in favor of a central body that determines what is needed distributes a regulated amount of resources.
+Some methods reduce work ethic in favor of a central body that determines what is needed and distributes a regulated number of resources.

 Where can a child go to learn work ethic?
-Every farm in the world can build work ethic.
-All children of dairy farmers have great work ethic.
-They start work before the sun rises, cleans, herds, feeds, nurses, repairs equipment, and milks during the day and goes to bed after the sun sets 7 days a week 365 days a year.
-A cow will stop producing milk if it is not milked twice a day every day.
+Every farm in the world can build a work ethic.
+All children of dairy farmers have excellent work ethics.
+They start work before the sun rises, clean, herd, feed, nurse, repair equipment and milk during the day, and go to bed after the sun sets seven days a week, 365 days a year.
+A cow will stop producing milk if it is not milked twice daily.
 This means one cannot skip a single milking for any reason.

 Working one day does not create a good work ethic trait.
 It takes a long time.
 A runner does not happen by a single stretching exercise.
-Some say that a good work ethic occurs when the work becomes a habit and the person enjoys its.
-Others say “you know it when you know it”.
-Love that one and it is probably the most accurate.
+Some say that a good work ethic occurs when the work becomes a habit and the person enjoys it.
+Others say, “you know it when you know it.”
+I love that one, and it is probably the most accurate.

-Elon Musk addressed work ethic in a YouTube™ video.
+Elon Musk addressed their work ethic in a YouTube™ video.

-Work ethic teaches persistence, endurance, health, satisfaction, punctuality, reality, promotes honesty and trust, positive outlook, work organization and work efficiently, negates procrastination, dependability, integrity, determination, cooperation, integrity, discipline, consistency, respect, etc.
+Work ethic teaches persistence, endurance, health, satisfaction, punctuality, reality, honesty and trust, positive outlook, work organization, efficiency, procrastination, dependability, integrity, determination, cooperation, discipline, consistency, respect, etc.

 Sixty Minutes™ addressed persistence in an interview with Elon Musk.

 [Endurance.]
 Studies show that work ethic is one of the main driving forces in workplace productivity.
-Napoleon believed that work ethic and endurance are strongest virtues of a soldier.
-Many athletics attributed work ethic and endurance to them being successful entrepreneurs.
+Napoleon believed that work ethic and endurance were the strongest virtues of a soldier.
+Many athletes attributed their work ethic and endurance to them being successful entrepreneurs.
 Many athletes and entrepreneurs agree that talent is created from endurance and work ethic.

 [Health.]
-Most of the observational studies show that work ethic improves both physical and mental health.
-However, negative studies are often useful in prove positive features.
-For example, there are studies that report that work ethic causes a reduction in health and is therefore bad.
-They point to data showing that the number of cancer cases per capita increases in those countries having a higher wealth.
-They next then point to studies show that work ethic creates wealth.
-The final step is a logic inference that something that causes a bad thing is therefore bad.
+Most observational studies show that work ethic improves physical and mental health.
+However, negative studies are often helpful in proving positive features.
+For example, some studies report that work ethic causes a reduction in health and is, therefore, wrong.
+They point to data showing that the number of cancer cases per capita increases in countries with higher wealth.
+The next then points to studies that show that work ethic creates wealth.
+The final step is a logical inference that something that causes a bad thing is wrong.

-These studies are discussed to show that cherry-picking the data they want to use can yield a result that supports any particular position.
-A closer look in the studies proves the point.
-The cancer cases per capita ignore a critical point.
-The longer a person lives the higher the cancer rate.
-If the study considered only populations of people under 40 and compared that to a population of people that lived to be 100, would show a dramatic increase in cancer per capita.
+These studies show that cherry-picking the data they want to use can yield a result that supports any particular position.
+A closer look at the studies proves the point.
+The cancer cases per capita ignore a critical issue.
+The longer a person lives, the higher the cancer rate.
+If the study considered only populations of people under 40 and compared that to a population of people that lived to be 100, it would show a dramatic increase in cancer per capita.
 That is because cancer is a disease that strikes older people in a greater proportion of younger people.
-Prostate cancer, for example, has an almost 95+% chance of being detected in a 100 year old male.
+Prostate cancer, for example, has an almost 95+% chance of being detected in a 100-year-old male.

 Observational data show that, in the United States, people with an income in the top 5% lived 25% longer than those with an income in the bottom 5%.
-The greatest medical advances, such as antibiotics, vaccines, etc. all occurred in the wealthier nations.
-Starvation has been nearly eliminated in wealthier nations.
-The list of beneficial health aspects from wealth is extensive.
-The life expectancy in the various wealth nations is above 75 years whereas the life expectancy of the poor nations is below 60.
+The most significant medical advances, such as antibiotics, vaccines, etc., occurred in wealthier nations.
+Starvation has been nearly eliminated in more affluent countries.
+The list of beneficial health aspects of wealth is extensive.
+The life expectancy in the various wealthy nations is above 75 years, whereas the life expectancy of developing countries is below 60.

 The bottom line is that a good work ethic increases longevity and health.

-When you realize there is nothing lacking, the whole world belongs to you.
+When you realize nothing is lacking, the whole world belongs to you.
 Lao Tzu.

 A 2010 study following 7000 people from Alameda County in California linked satisfaction with happiness.
-A study in Malaysia showed that work is a fundamental part of daily life and that work ethic is the most important aspect of satisfaction.
+A study in Malaysia showed that work is a fundamental part of daily life and that work ethic is the most critical aspect of joy.

 [Punctuality.]
 Punctuality by itself means being on time.
-But, it reveals much more about the person.
-It reveals integrity in the statement that someone will be there at a certain time.
+But it reveals much more about the person.
+It shows integrity in the statement that someone will be there at a particular time.
 Integrity, like punctuality, is not established in a single instance.
 It takes repetition and lots of it.
 Punctuality also means trust.
 The following quote addresses people who provide excuses for persistently being late: